ibm-cloud-docs/vpc/vpe-create.md

    `--name`:
    :   Indicates the new name of the endpoint gateway.

-   `--reserved-ip-id`:
+   `--rip`:
    :   Indicates the ID of the reserved IP to be bound to the endpoint gateway.

+   `--subnet`:
+   :   ID or name of the subnet.
+This name is required only if the supplied reserved IP is in name format.

    `--new-reserved-ip`:
    :   Indicates the new reserved IP configuration in JSON format or a JSON file, `RESERVED_IP_JSON|@RESERVED_IP_JSON_FILE`.

-   `--security-group`:
+   `--sg`:
    :   Indicates the ID of the security group.

-    If you do not specify `-security-group`, the VPC default security group is bound to the endpoint gateway.
+    If you do not specify `-sg`, the VPC default security group is bound to the endpoint gateway.
     {: note}

    `--resource-group-id`: